CSCI-526/main-skill-limited-1/🎲TODO.md

 > > Short, readable, and expandable — perfect for a 48-hour proof-of-concept.

+- [ ] Score text and real text is diff
-- [ ] Relic Score Caculation, multiple relics should be applied at the same time
+- [ ] Score should first add then multiply, now add and multiply is messy